 Transport permits are processed during non-holiday Monday-Friday between 8.00 and 16.00.
 Exceptions occur, with days off on working days between two holidays (klämdag) and days with reduced working hours.
+In special cases, transport permit may be processed outside office hours.
 The processing time is up to 12 working days for transports that require a transport permit.
 The processing time for transformer transports that require a transport permit is more than 12 working days.